bigbluebutton/bigbluebutton.github.io/_posts/2016-12-08-greenlight-v1.md

 # Overview

 GreenLight is a super simple front-end for your BigBlueButton server.
-At its core, Green Light provides a minimalistic web-based interface that lets users
+At its core, Greenlight provides a minimalistic web-based interface that lets users

    * Create a meeting
    * Invite others to the meeting